php-vcr/php-vcr/Readme.md

 * Automatically records and replays your HTTP(s) interactions with minimal setup/configuration code.
 * Supports common http functions and extensions
-  * everyting using [streamWrapper](http://php.net/manual/en/class.streamwrapper.php): fopen(), fread(), file_get_contents(), ... without any modification
+  * everyting using [streamWrapper](http://php.net/manual/en/class.streamwrapper.php): fopen(), fread(), file_get_contents(), ... without any modification (except `$http_response_header` see #96)
   * [SoapClient](http://www.php.net/manual/en/soapclient.soapclient.php) by adding `\VCR\VCR\turnOn();` in your `tests/boostrap.php`
   * curl(), by adding `\VCR\VCR::turnOn();` in your `tests/boostrap.php`
-* The same request can receive different responses in different tests--just use different cassettes.
+* The same request can receive different responses in different tests -- just use different cassettes.
-* Disables all HTTP requests that you don't explicitly allow (except SoapClient if not configured).
+* Disables all HTTP requests that you don't explicitly allow by [setting the record mode](http://php-vcr.github.io/documentation/configuration/)
-* Request matching is configurable based on HTTP method, URI, host, path, body and headers, or you can easily implement a custom request matcher to handle any need.
+* [Request matching](http://php-vcr.github.io/documentation/configuration/) is configurable based on HTTP method, URI, host, path, body and headers, or you can easily implement a custom request matcher to handle any need.
 * The recorded requests and responses are stored on disk in a serialization format of your choice (currently YAML and JSON are built in, and you can easily implement your own custom serializer)
 * Supports PHPUnit annotations.
-* Todo: Recorded requests and responses can easily be inspected and edited.
-* Todo: Automatically filters confidential or private information like passwords, auth tokens and emails.
-* Todo: Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
-* Todo: Has a good documentation ;-)

 ## Usage example